 Junkyards are an excellent source of affordable car parts.
 If you have a discerning eye and you’re a bit handy, learn to make use of your local junkyard and save a ton of money on expensive car parts and repairs.
 While we don’t deal parts, the majority of auto junkyards across the country do.
 It’s just a matter of finding the right one, being selective, and negotiating a fair price.

 FINDING JUNKYARDS THAT SELL CAR PARTS

 You can find plenty of junkyards near you by searching on Google, Yellow Pages, Yelp or another directory.
+Simply search for “junkyards near me” and you’re bound to find more than a handful.
 Our list of local auto junkyards is also a great resource.
 The junkyard that you choose should have reasonably good reviews and be professional and reputable.
 Give them a call and ask them if they deal with parts before you head over.

 Junkyards that do sell parts to consumers may either be “you-pick” or full-service outlets.
 At you-picks, you’ll be responsible for finding and removing the parts you need.
 Full-service yards will pull the parts for you and bring them to the front desk.
 You-picks are, understandably, cheaper than full-service yards, so if you’re a bit handy, they’re a pretty attractive option.

 Some you-pick junkyards will simply hand you a paper map of the junkyard and let you figure it out from there.
 You’ll need to locate the make of the car and see if you can find any parts you need, and you’ll also need to remove the parts yourself.
 Other junkyards, though, make it a bit easier by offering parts locators through Car-Part.com.
 This website allows you to search a directory of millions of car parts.